DFE-Digital/get-an-identity/docs/user-import.md

 As more and more DfE services migrate to using `Identity` to manage authentication and authorisation, there is the need to migrate existing users of these services into identity.
 While this could be done the next time the user interacts with the specific service, it would mean them having to re-enter their details in order to create a teaching account.
-The user import feature has been created to automate the creation of teaching accounts in identity from users of other services as much as possible.
+The user import feature has been created to automate the creation of teaching accounts in identity from users of other DfE services as much as possible.

 ## Import File Definition